carboncopies/BrainGenix-ERS/README.md

-    "DirectionalLightRotX" - X Rotation of the light "DirectionalLightRotY" - Y Rotation of the light "DirectionalLightRotZ" - Z Rotation of the light "DirectionalLightDiffuseR" - Red component of diffuse color (from scale of 0 to 1) "DirectionalLightDiffuseG" - Green component of diffuse color (from scale of 0 to 1) "DirectionalLightDiffuseB" - Blue component of diffuse color (from scale of 0 to 1) "DirectionalLightSpecularR" - Red component of specular color (from scale of 0 to 1) "DirectionalLightSpecularG" - Green component of specular color (from scale of 0 to 1) "DirectionalLightSpecularB" - Blue component of specular color (from scale of 0 to 1)
+    "DirectionalLightRotX" - X Rotation of the light "DirectionalLightRotY" - Y Rotation of the light "DirectionalLightRotZ" - Z Rotation of the light "DirectionalLightIntensity" - brighness of the light
-    "DirectionalLightAmbientR" - Red component of ambient color (from scale of 0 to 1) "DirectionalLightAmbientG" - Green component of ambient color (from scale of 0 to 1) "DirectionalLightAmbientB" - Blue component of ambient color (from scale of 0 to 1)
+    "DirectionalLightColorR" - Red component of color (from scale of 0 to 1) "DirectionalLightColorG" - Green component of color (from scale of 0 to 1) "DirectionalLightColorB" - Blue component of color (from scale of 0 to 1)

   ## Spot Light Variables
     "SpotLightPosX" - X Position of the light "SpotLightPosY" - Y Position of the light